Documentation Index

 | 4 | Double orb cluster with radiant burst | 16+ mana |

-mana-200 outlines) and a filled state (using mana-500 through mana-700).
+Each tier has a washed state (using lower-emphasis accent roles such as secondaryContainer) and a filled state (using the active accent role, typically primary).
 The number itself is shown in caption size beside the orb cluster.

 5.4 Full Icon Set